kaleb-white/eggbert-analytics/docs/name_conventions.md

 A survey.

+#### question

+A specific question which a survey seeks a respondent response to.

-#### surveyResponse
+#### survey response

-The encapsulated summary and data of the surveyResponse. surveyResponses contain transcript, as well as summaries, transcripts, demographics, etc.
+The encapsulated summary and data of the survey response.
+Survey responses correspond to a question.
+Survey responses contain transcript, as well as summaries, transcripts, demographics, etc.

 #### dialogue

 The conversation between the survey respondent and the model.
 Not an entity; a description of a transcript in progress.

+#### dialogue context

+A minimal subset of survey response which contains the necessary fields to communicate about a response with the model client proxy server.

 #### transcript